Losing someone close is hard. You might need time off work to grieve, but don’t worry about your job.

 I am going out of town for the funeral.
 Thus if I have to stay there much longer, I request you to remote work.

-If the Boss is not available, try to find his PA or someone authorized to talk on behalf of the Boss and deliver the news.
+If the Boss is unavailable, try to find his PA or someone authorized to talk on behalf of the Boss and deliver the news.

 2. How To Tell Your Boss Someone Passed Away In A Letter: